Shanduur/personal-library/binaries/bios/ga-z77-d3h/README.md

 ## Modded BIOS

 This modded BIOS includes PCIe NVMe support from *NvmExpressDxe_Small* module.
-It's based on newest BETA bios for this motherboard, `f23b`.
+It's based on newest _beta_ BIOS for this motherboard, `f23b`.

 Edited with MMTool `4.50.0.23`